Constructing Large Nonstationary Spatio-Temporal Covariance Models via Compositional Warpings: Model

-To facilitate parallelization when model fitting, we first computed and stored the quantities required to construct $\Avec$ and $\Dvec$ in \eqref{eq:A_matrix} and \eqref{eq:D_matrix} as three-dimensional tensors in \textit{TensorFlow}.
+To facilitate parallelization when model fitting, we developed new software for doing Vecchia approximations in \textit{TensorFlow}.
+Specifically, we first computed and stored the quantities required to construct $\Avec$ and $\Dvec$ in \eqref{eq:A_matrix} and \eqref{eq:D_matrix} as three-dimensional tensors.
 These tensors were constructed such that the inner dimensions contain the required components (which are of size $1 \times 1$, $1 \times m$, or $m \times m$, as needed), and such that the outer dimension indexes the observation (and hence takes values in $i = 1, \dots, n$).
 Matrix operations in \textit{TensorFlow}, such as matrix inversions and multiplications, using these three-dimensional tensors can be done in parallel in what is referred to as a batch matrix operation.
 This setup is particularly computationally advantageous when using a graphics processing unit (GPU).
 After the required matrix computations, the three-dimensional tensors are transformed into sparse two-dimensional tensors; these sparse tensors are then used to compute the log restricted likelihood in \eqref{eq:reml} using functions designed for sparse tensors in \textit{TensorFlow}.
+Note that the \textit{TensorFlow} implementation of the Vecchia approximation can be easily adopted for other space-time warping approaches (e.g., one that warps space and time jointly).

+All computations for the data examples in Sections \ref{sec:sim_study} and \ref{sec:application} were performed on a server with 64 cores in Intel Xeon E5-2683 @2.1 GHz processors, 256 GB RAM, and an NVIDIA GeForce GTX TITAN GPU.
+For a data set of 20,000 observations (such as in the simulation studies in Section \ref{sec:sim_study}), and choosing $m = 50$ neighbors, it takes around 10 minutes to fit the stationary model (that is, when the warping functions are fixed to identity functions), while it takes around 15 minutes to fit the nonstationary model.